 See what options are available to help pay for childcare if you need it.

 Get information and advice to help with any housing issues that may affect you if you separate from your husband, wife or partner.

 Relationship breakdown – Shelter Scotland

-Learn what support is available if you're having mortgage difficulties and you're worried you might lose your home.
+Find support if you're having mortgage difficulties and are worried you might lose your home.

 Read our guide for home owners with mortgage difficulties.